sdruskat/software-citation-lesson/episodes/introduction.md

 It therefore makes sense to apply the method of citation to all forms of research output, including research data and software.

+## The principles of software citation

+Software differs from traditional text outputs in a number of ways:

+- Papers usually have a final state: the peer-reviewed, accepted and published version.
+Software is often developed dynamically, and many versions exist, of which some may be labeled as stable snapshot, and promoted to a release version.
+- Each software version may have a different set of authors and contributors, whereas published papers have a fixed set of authors and contributors.
+- An iteration on a paper is considered a new, separate papers.
+An iteration on a software version is still considered the same software.

+- While papers, as peer-reviewed text publications, are firmly established as citable outputs, the status of research software as citable output is still not universally accepted.
+- Paper publications and citations to papers have long served as a means of evaluating research, and scholarly credit is currently still based mostly on paper-related metrics.
+Normative, legal attribution to paper contributors is solved through established guidelines for authorship, e.g., by academic institutions, funders [TODO cite DFG] or domain-specific committees such as the International Committee of Medical Journal Editors [TODO cite https://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html].
+Currently, there is no well-established practice of evaluation based on research software, nor universally accepted norms for scholarly credit and attribution.[TODO but: Helholtz guidelines]
+- The process of paper publication is well-defined and widely followed, including peer-review, archiving, and assigning persistent identifiers to papers.
+In contrast, we have only begun to understand the requirements for a similar publication process for software, and there is not yet a universally accepted definition of software publication.[TODO but: HERMES]

+Software citation must consider these differences.

 ## Figures